Sales is Marketing – But Marketing is NOT Just Sales

 Spreading the Word

 You’re not just approaching one customer and asking them to buy from you.
 Marketing, particularly online marketing, is spreading the word to a large group of people—your target audience—and then disseminating information that will lead some of them to you.
-Marketing is about increasing the scope of the audience and, in turn, the amount of people that will hear your message and be led to your company.
+Marketing is about increasing the scope of the audience and, in turn, the number of people that will hear your message and be led to your company.

 Marketing Works Indirectly